Gaining 8x more traffic & 6x more conversions in 12 months [Case Study]

 The link intersection tool helped me find lots of nice backlink opportunities for my client:

-I employed white hat methods to reach out to topically relevant sites to offer guest posts and collaborations.
+I employed white hat methods to reach out to topically relevant sites to offer guest blogging for links and collaborations.
 I also utilised in-house writers to keep costs low.
 In addition, LinkAssistant was used to build/track links.

 Pro tip: Content creation can take a great amount of time, so if you're extremely tight on your resources, it's a bit difficult to scale the process.

-In this case, you can keep content creation on the client side (if possible) and try the following link building strategies that don't require lots of content, but are much more scalable:
+In this case, you can keep content creation on the client side (if possible) and try the following local SEO link building strategies that don't require lots of content, but are much more scalable:

 - Reclaim backlinks by using reverse image search engines like Google Images.
 If you find site's images used without attribution (and this happens all the time), make sure to reach out and require to provide a link to the original content.